 [1] "TAGACCACGCGAT"

 Next, we generate two versions of the genome sequence, obtained by injecting, respectively, the REF and ALT nucleotide above into the corresponding positions.
 These genomes will later be used to generate sequence contexts for the positions seen in the data, and filter out positions that are not annotated as (in the case below) CpGs.
-For more information about filtering, and how it can reduce the effect of sequencing errors, see and .
+For more information about filtering, and how it can reduce the effect of sequencing errors, see Chapter 3 and Chapter 4.

 Show/hide code